google/recaptcha/README.md

 ## Verification

-By default, reCAPTCHA verification returns a immutable response from reCAPTCHA servers.
-You can use the `valid()` method to check if the challenge is valid or not, while the `invalid()` method will check if it has failed.
+By default, reCAPTCHA verification returns response from reCAPTCHA servers.
+You can use the `valid()` method to check if the challenge is valid and has no errors, while the `invalid()` method will check if it has failed or contains errors from the server or constraints set by you.

 ```php
 <?php